System cluster

 - Click Settings.

-- Under Platform services > System cluster, click Terminate cluster.
+- Under Observability > System cluster, click Terminate cluster.
 A confirmation dialog displays.

 - Click Terminate to shut down the system cluster.